senorkrabs/aws-transcript/Readme.md

 # Transcript.py
-Python script that can process Amazon Transcribe JSON documents and generate CSV, TSV, and HTML files as output.
+Proof-of-concept python script that can process Amazon Transcribe JSON documents and generate CSV, TSV, and HTML files as output.

 ## Usage
 ```